 Watch out for offerings that tout inflated returns and security of little or no risk.

-The Kelcas offering, according to the Texas and Kentucky order, also promised potential investors that one well should produce a return of 70% one year after the start of production.
+The Kelcas offering, according to the Texas order, also promised potential investors that one well should produce a return of 70% one year after the start of production.
 That claim may sound attractive to potential investors, but again, there are significant risks in drilling for oil and producing any return.

 How is the money being spent?